mayallhs/sudoku-solver/README.md

 # Sudoku Solver
--Used the basic algorithms of backtracking and recursion to solve a given 2D Matrix using the rules of sudoku.
+- Used the basic algorithms of backtracking and recursion to solve a given 2D Matrix using the rules of sudoku.
--Completed to get a good grasp on such algorithms.
+- Completed to get a good grasp on such algorithms.